-Us begins with a mysterious prologue that takes place in 1986 in which a young girl is severely traumatized after running into her doppelgänger at the Santa Cruz Boardwalk.
-That scary incident quickly paves way to the present day, introducing a family traveling to – you guessed it! – Santa Cruz.
-When the husband, played by Winston Duke, suggests an outing to the Beach/Boardwalk, his wife, played by the Oscar-winning Lupita Nyong’o, pushes back, reacting anxiously.
-It turns out it was she who saw her doppelgänger several decades earlier, and she’s afraid her creepy double is still out there.
+Us begins with a mysterious prologue that takes place in 1986 in which a young girl is severely traumatized after running into a creepy carbon copy of herself at the Santa Cruz Boardwalk.
+That eerie incident transitions to the present day and introduces a family traveling on vacation to Santa Cruz.
+When the husband, played by Winston Duke, suggests an outing to the Beach/Boardwalk, his wife, played by the Oscar-winning Lupita Nyong’o, pushes back and reacts anxiously.
+It turns out it was she who saw her doppelgänger several decades earlier, and she’s afraid her scary double is still out there.
 Reassured by her incredulous husband who promises to protect her, they head to the main beach to enjoy a day in the sun.
 As you might imagine, things get dark rather quickly.

 Like all good thrillers, Us depends on its twists and turns, so revealing much more of the plot would completely undermine its impact.
 Suffice to say, Peele crafts a story that sucks us into a waking nightmare, and along the way it touches on such weighty themes such as economic disparity, nature vs. nurture, and our propensity for self-destruction.
 Us also showcases Peele’s talent for stealing from the greats to create something new and original; in a direct nod to Spielberg’s Jaws, and foreshadowed by a character wearing the movie’s T-shirt, there’s a scene at a lake where a threat is hiding just below the surface; jumpsuit-wearing stalkers wielding sharp weapons are lifted right out of John Carpenter’s proto-slasher, Halloween; and a frightening home invasion is reminiscent of one of Peele’s all-time favorite films, George Romero’s masterpiece, Night of the Living Dead.